Ruddy202/multimodal-SEmoR/README.md

 ## Reference

-Please refer to our article for more details (Coming Soon).
+Please refer to our article for more details.

 <pre> <p align="justify">@misc{patamia2023multimodal,
       title={Multimodal Speech Emotion Recognition Using Modality-specific Self-Supervised Frameworks},